anywhichway/lmdb-cluster/README.md

 ## PATCH /data/:environment/:name/:key?version=:version&ifVersion=:ifversion

-Patches a value (the contents of the request body) into the database `:name` at the `:key`, optionally with the `version` provided.
+Patches a value (the contents of the request body) into the database `:name` at the `:key`, using `Object.assign`, optionally with the `version` provided.
 If `ifVersion` is provided, only patches if the version of the old value is `:ifversion`.

+If the existing value is a primitive type or the new value is a primitive type, the existing value is replaced with the patch.
+Otherwise, the patch is merged into the object.
+By serializing `undefined` to "@undefined" as the value for properties you wish to delete, `PATCH` can be used to delete properties (including nested ones).

+## PATCH /data/:environment/:name/:key/*?version=:version&ifVersion=:ifversion

+Patches a value (the contents of the request body) into the database `:name` at the `:key`, and subpath `*`, optionally with the `version` provided.
+If `ifVersion` is provided, only patches if the version of the old value is `:ifversion`.

+This approach is useful when you wish to patch portions of a sub-object without needing a copy of the parent data.
+For example, if you have a document with a `user` object, you can patch the `user.address.zip` without needing a copy of the data outside of address or even the city and state in the address sub-object.
+This might not only more efficient, but also more secure.

 If the existing value is a primitive type or the new value is a primitive type, the existing value is replaced with the patch.
 Otherwise, the patch is merged into the object.
 By serializing `undefined` to "@undefined" as the value for properties you wish to delete, `PATCH` can be used to delete properties (including nested ones).